theharold9000/Job-Ads---Brisbane/Hands on CTO.md

 *

-If you have an active GitHub, GitLab, BitBucket or Stack Overflow profile include a link or fork me because I want to see it!
+If you have an active GitHub, GitLab, BitBucket or Stack Overflow profile include a link or follow me because I want to see it!

 **Harold Liu**</br>
 **ph/txt:** 0400 659 332 | **email:** harold@justdigitalpeople.com.au</br>